HardNorth/galileo-probe-data-analysis/prompts.md

     4. The result CSV should be sorted by key column, aware of type.
     5. You should preserve column data types.
 17. Implement a script which will take @joined_data.csv file and fill missed (empty) cells.
 Such cells should be filled with "-99999.0" if missed data is before the first or after the last value in a column.
 Everything in between two values should be filled with a step calculated by formula: (next value - previous value)/number of missed steps.
 You should preserve column data types.
 E.G. don't convert int columns to float.
 You should find integer columns "on the fly".
+18. Implement a script which will allow to reduce amount of entries in a CSV file by averaging every second row values with previous line values, thus making 1 line instead of 2.